firefighters-sre/concierge-app/README.md

    - **Objective**: Ensure less than 0.1% of all API requests result in errors.
    - **Alerting**: Monitoring is in place to notify if the error rate exceeds the limit.

+4. **Evacuation Time SLO**:
+   - **Objective**: Ensure the average time taken to evacuate the building during a fire drill or incident does not exceed 5 minutes.
+   - **Alerting**: Prometheus rules are established to monitor and raise alerts if the average evacuation time surpasses the threshold.

 ### Service Level Agreements (SLAs)

 1. **Availability SLA**: